The classification of surface states of topological insulators and superconductors with magnetic point group symmetry: Introduction

-In this paper, for point group symmetry, we show that in addition to the group $K$ of the entire classification, the group $K^{(d)}$ of $d$th-order TIs/TSCs can be also computed in a canonical way as a subgroup of $K$.
+In this paper, for magnetic point group symmetry, we show that in addition to the group $K$ of the entire classification, the group $K^{(d)}$ of $d$th-order TIs/TSCs can also be computed in a canonical way as a subgroup of $K$.
 Taking the quotient of $K$ by $K^{(d)}$, one can get the classification of TIs/TSCs hosting a gapless boundary state.

-Throughout this paper, the classification of band structures means that in the sense of the $K$-theory, that is, every classification is an abelian group and it measures the classification between two different TIs/TSCs which are stable under adding a same TI/TSC.
-Excepted for Sec.~\ref{sec:ex}, we consider TIs/TSCs in 3 space dimensions.
+Throughout this paper, the classification of band structures means that in the sense of the $K$-theory.
+Every classification is an abelian group, measures the formal difference between two TIs/TSCs, and is stable under adding a common TI/TSC.
+Excepted for Sec.~\ref{sec:ex}, we consider TIs/TSCs in three space dimensions.
 The same approach does work for generic space dimensions.

 The plan of this paper is as follows.
-In Sec.~\ref{sec:ex}, we illustrate how the entire group $K$ and the group $K'$ of atomic insulators are computed for a simple example in $1d$.
+In Sec.~\ref{sec:ex}, we illustrate how the entire group $K$ and the group $K'$ of atomic insulators are computed for a simple example in 1d.
 Sec.~\ref{sec:formulation} is devoted to establishing the irreducible character formulas to compute the groups $K$ and $K'''$ for generic magnetic point group (MPG) symmetry.
-In Sec.~\ref{sec:K}, we reformulate the Cornfeld and Chapman's prescription so that it can be applied to generic MPG symmetry with any factor systems.
-In Sec.\ref{sec:ti/tscs}, we apply our formalism to insulators and superconductors in 3 space dimensions to get the complete classification of the gapless surface states.
+In Sec.~\ref{sec:K}, we reformulate Cornfeld and Chapman's prescription so that it can be applied to generic MPG symmetry with arbitrary factor systems.
+In Sec.\ref{sec:ti/tscs}, we apply our formalism to insulators and superconductors in three space dimensions to get the complete classification of the gapless surface states.
 The classification tables are summarized in Tables~\ref{tab:EAZ_TI_spinless}-\ref{tab:surf_states_sc_spinful} in Appendix~\ref{app:tables}.
 We summarize this paper and suggest future directions in Sec.~\ref{sec:conc}.